MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 *  Redirect your end users to the Microsoft site: [Download Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/consumer/), and have end users download the Evergreen WebView2 Runtime installer from the site and install the Runtime themselves.

 See also:
-* [Understand the different WebView2 SDK versions](versioning.md) - Use a Prerelease version of the SDK along with a preview channel of Microsoft Edge; or use a Release version of the SDK along with the Runtime.
+* [Understand the different WebView2 SDK versions](versioning.md) - Use a Prerelease version of the SDK along with a preview channel of Microsoft Edge; or use a Release version of the SDK along with the Evergreen WebView2 Runtime.
 * [Delivering Microsoft Edge WebView2 Runtime to managed Windows 10 devices](https://blogs.windows.com/msedgedev/2022/12/14/delivering-microsoft-edge-webview2-runtime-to-managed-windows-10-devices/).